SafeHome.org may receive compensation from some providers listed on this page. Learn More

 It might seem like SimpliSafe is expensive if you only look at their retail prices.
 But, they’re almost always running a sale which usually gives you about half off your entire system.
 The best sale we’ve seen was 60 percent off with a free outdoor security camera, a $199 value.

-With the Core Monitoring plan, active guard protection only works for the Wireless Indoor Camera.
+With the Core Monitoring plan, Intruder Intervention only works for the Wireless Indoor Camera.
 The Pro and Pro Plus plans expand that capability to the outdoor camera as well.
 You’ll get overnight active guard protection on the outdoor camera with the Pro plan or 24/7 active guard protection with the Pro Plus plan.
 But, that comes at a hefty price tag of $49.99 or $79.99 per month.
 That’s a bit much for us, so we’d recommend the Core Monitoring plan for most people.

 The best SimpliSafe sale we’ve seen happened last Black Friday when they offered 60 percent off all new systems and components, a free outdoor security camera, and one free month of Core Monitoring.